hanzemeng/ATE_Hook/README.md

 # ATE_Hook
-Translate Muv-Luv Alternative Total Eclipse (ATE) from Japanese to simplified Chinese.
+Translate Muv-Luv Alternative Total Eclipse (ATE) from Japanese to simplified Chinese.<br>
+Those who are looking for a translator for Muv-Luv Alternative Total Eclipse Remastered (the Steam version of ATE) should look into a GitHub repo named ATE_Hook_Remastered.

 ## Installation Requirement
 The PC version (specifically, the version released on 2014-09-26) of ATE is installed and is runnable.